Services

 Who is eligible for the MRC Caniapiscau — Joint FLI/FLS investment program?

-To be eligible for the MRC Caniapiscau — Joint FLI/FLS investment program, you must: The enterprise must be legally constituted under the laws of Quebec or Canada and operate within the MRC territory with its head office in Quebec.
-Eligible entities include for-profit businesses and collective enterprises (cooperatives and non-profits) with commercial activities.
+To be eligible for the MRC Caniapiscau — Joint FLI/FLS investment program, you must: The enterprise must be legally constituted under the laws of Quebec or Canada and registered with the REQ.
+Eligible entities include for-profit enterprises and collective enterprises with commercial activities.
+The company must operate in the MRC de Caniapiscau and meet the project-phase requirements for startup, improvement and transformation, growth and expansion, or entrepreneurial succession.

 What expenses are eligible under MRC Caniapiscau — Joint FLI/FLS investment?